Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 We tried it last summer, and the experience was so fun!
 We went down surprisingly fast yet always felt safe.
 There are brakes so you can regulate and control the speed.

-The Tobotronc is located in the leisure park Naturland, and it’s designed for both children and adults.
+The Tobotronc is located in the leisure park Naturland and is designed for both children and adults.
 The good thing is that the ride’s cars can seat two people, so you can share the fear and scream together!!

 Delicious places to eat in Andorra

 Andorra is home to mouthwatering restaurants serving high-quality food.
-Although being a tiny country, you’ll be surprised at the variety of food options you can find around.
+Although it is a tiny country, you’ll be surprised at the variety of food options available.

-We’ve put together a list of delicious restaurants in Andorra to make it easier for you to decide where to eat.
-It’s an eclectic mix, but each restaurant listed here has been sampled and tested without fear or favour.
+We’ve put together a list of delicious restaurants in Andorra to help you decide where to eat.
+It’s an eclectic mix, but each restaurant has been sampled and tested without fear or favour.

-We recommend you to book in advance, especially in the high season (summer and winter).
-Some restaurants in Andorra can’t be booked through their website, so you have to use the old fashion way: calling.
+We recommend booking in advance, especially in the high season (summer and winter).
+Some restaurants in Andorra can’t be booked through their website, so you have to use the old-fashioned way: calling.
 As the phone rates here in Andorra are expensive, we recommend using Skype to call.

 What to pack for a trip to Andorra in summer

-If a hike or an adventure in high altitudes is on your list, we recommend packing a windproof jacket and some layers.
-The weather in the mountain can change quickly, and it’s better to be safe than sorry!
+If you’re planning a hike or adventure in high altitudes, we recommend packing a windproof jacket and some layers.
+The weather in the mountains can change quickly, and it’s better to be safe than sorry!
 A reusable water bottle and an emergency kit can also come in handy.

-In the mountain, the sun hits harder.
+Also, the sun hits harder in the mountains.
 So, it’s good to have sunglasses, a cap or hat, and sunscreen (reef-friendly to protect yourself and the environment against nasty chemicals).
 You can now get hiking shirts and pants designed to protect you from the sun.

 When we pack for a summer trip to Andorra, we like to bring our headlamps.
 That’s useful if we stay longer in the mountains and it gets dark.